pwighton/ci-qms/QM-001--QualityManual.md

-Activities related to planning, conducting, and documenting internal and external audits of *clinical investigations* **SHALL** be performed and documented in accordance with the Internal and External Audit Procedure, SOP-012 and adress applicable requirements in ISO 9001 Section 9.2, ICH E6(R2) Section 5.19, and ISO 19011.
+Activities related to planning, conducting, and documenting internal and external audits of *clinical investigations* **SHALL** be performed and documented in accordance with the Internal and External Audit Procedure, SOP-012 and adress applicable requirements in ISO-9001:2015 Section 9.2, ICH E6(R2) Section 5.19, and ISO-19011:2018.

 ### 8.5 Change Control
 ----------------------------------------------------------------------

-__NewInstitue__ **SHALL** establish and maintain a Change Control procedure that minimally addresses ICH E6(R2) Section 4.5 protocol amendment requirements and control of changes to *clinical investigation* systems, processes, and procedures.
+__NewInstitue__ **SHALL** establish and maintain a Change Control procedure to control changes to *clinical investigation* systems, processes, and procedures that minimally addresses applicable requirements in ISO-9001:2015 Section 8.5.6 and ICH E6(R2) Sections 4.5 and 6.

 Change control activities related to *clinical investigations* shall be performed and documented in accordance with the Change Control Procedure, SOP-013.

 ### 8.6 Regulatory Compliance Management
 ----------------------------------------------------------------------

-__NewInstitue__ **SHALL** establish and maintain a Regulatory Compliance Management procedure that minimally addresses requirements for maintaining compliance with applicable regulations including ICH E6(R2), local GCP requirements, and regulatory authority communications.
+__NewInstitue__ **SHALL** establish and maintain a Regulatory Compliance Management procedure that minimally addresses requirements for maintaining compliance with applicable regulations including ICH E6(R2) Sections 3.0 and 4.1, local GCP requirements, and regulatory authority communications.

 Regulatory compliance management activities shall be performed and documented in accordance with the Regulatory Compliance Management Procedure, SOP-014.